seanlussier1/FinalProject/README.md

 # This is my Final Project
 This Project has 7 classes which are Address, Department, Student, Assignment, Course, enum Gender, Util.
 Plus there is Unit testing.
 Together what this project is supposed to do is create a student that has an address and can register or drop course.
 Then we can generate assignments and grades for the student.
-After we diplay those grades along with a final score and the average on each assignment depending on the amount of students their are for that assignment.
+After we diplay those grades along with a final score and the average on each assignment depending on the amount of students there are for that assignment.
 # Address
 This class is an address for a student.
 The only method used here checks if the postal code is valid or not.